 There is no legal requirement for young people to take particular qualifications.

-Parents/ carer educating their children at home can make arrangements for their child to sit formal qualifications, (for example through a local college, or online providers).
+Parents/ carers that home educate can make arrangements for their child to sit formal qualifications, (for example through a local college, or online providers).
 Parents / carers are responsible for any costs of formal qualifications.

 What about my child’s future destination?